stevecochrane/dungeon-map/README.md

 This will hopefully, eventually be a web application for mapping out old videogames, as you would back in the day with Metroid, Phantasy Star, etc. but for now it's very much a work in progress.
-I'm mainly doing this as an excuse to get more practice with Preact and Vue.js, but if this is useful/fun for anyone, even better.
+I'm mainly doing this as an excuse to get more practice with React and Redux, but if this is useful/fun for anyone, even better.

 This is inspired by Jeremy Parish's